-If there was a fee for your event that involved food and entertainment (such as a banquet), you should indicate on the cheque req that tickets were sold or that the participants somehow paid a fee for the event.
+If there was a fee for your event that involved food and entertainment (such as a banquet), there is an option on Nexonia to indicate that tickets were sold or that the participants paid a fee for the event.
 For example, if students paid fees to participate in MEC, then food served during the event would be charged all pre-tax.
 You just need to indicate that there was a fee associated to the expense, and our bookkeeper will charge you the pre-tax amount.
-This is why Blues Pub beer, banquets, and most big events don't need to worry about the 50% rule.
+This is why Blues Pub beer, OAP, banquets, and most big events don't need to worry about the 50% rule.